rthomas29/rthomas29.github.io/_posts/2018-01-01-React-Updating-State-from-Child-Components.markdown

   }
 ```
 ##### Note:
 Be aware that you must use the variable name that you passed as props in the Parent component.
 As you see above, I used `this.props.ourInputFunction` instead of `this.props.handleInputChange` because that's the name we used in the above example.
+Also, you do not want to add the `()` at the end of `this.props.ourInputFunction`.
+In JSX, anything inside of curly braces will be resolved immediately, and you do not want the function to be called until the `onChange` event is triggered.

 ### TL;DR
 I learned how to update state in a Parent component from within a Child component.
 Here's how.